stuart-n-wilson/Song-feature-clustering/README.md

 # <img width="32" height="32" alt="image" src="https://github.com/user-attachments/assets/cf5c4d70-733c-42d3-8949-dc00db480040" /> Pop song feature clustering <img width="32" height="32" alt="image" src="https://github.com/user-attachments/assets/673026e0-091c-4aaf-9a09-dca867dedc7d" />

-This project uses machine learning techniques to cluster Billboard Top 100 songs into 2 groups, and then uses tech mining methods to find the most frequent lyrics.
+This project uses machine learning techniques to cluster Billboard Top 100 songs into 2 groups (high energy, danceable songs, and more relaxed, acoustic songs), and then uses text mining methods to find the most frequent lyrics overall, and from within each cluster.

 ## Introduction
 Many music streaming services like Spotify and Apple Music utilise song reccomendation algorithms - machine learning techniques act as the backbone of these systems.
 This project focuses on the use of k-means clustering as a method to group similar Billboard Top 100 songs by their features, such as acousticness, energy and danceability.
 This project also makes use of text mining techniques on the lyrics, to see which (meaningful) lyrics are most frequent in these pop songs, as lyric analysis can also be used in reccomendation systems.